Minimally invasive procedure for diagnosing IBD.

 The endoscope lets us see nearly any part of the small bowel so we can diagnose the cause of your symptoms.
 We also can treat your condition if needed with the help of tiny tools we pass through the endoscope and into your small bowel.

-What is the difference between a small bowel endoscopy and a colonoscopy?
+What’s the difference between a small-bowel endoscopy and a colonoscopy?

 While small-bowel endoscopy and colonoscopy are both types of endoscopy, the procedures are very different.
 Because Crohn’s disease can affect any part of the digestive tract, we use small-bowel endoscopy for its greater ability to view any part of the digestive tract.
 Colonoscopy, by contrast, lets us view changes and areas of concern in the large intestine (colon) only.